West Gate Distributor / West Gate Ramps

-The West Gate Distributor proposal is for new on/off ramps that create a direct route for trucks to the Port of Melbourne from the West Gate Freeway.
-The West Gate Distributor will begin near Williamstown Road, then run through Yarraville’s industrial areas to Footscray Road and into Swanson Dock.
+The West Gate Distributor / West Gate Ramps proposal is for new on/off ramps to create a direct route for trucks to the Port of Melbourne from the West Gate Freeway.
+The ramps will join the West Gate Freeway near Williamstown Road, providing a direct connection to Hyde Street, and enabling a connection to Whitehall Street through Yarraville’s industrial areas, across Shepherds Bridge to Footscray Road and into Swanson Dock.

 What MTAG thinks

 MTAG thinks that the ramp connections from the West Gate Freeway to Hyde Street are an important part of any solution for truck traffic problems in the inner west.
 These ramps will ensure that placarded loads do not continue to use the residential streets of Melbourne’s inner west, as well as providing an alternative to Francis Street and other residential streets for trucks travelling between the Spotswood industrial area and Melbourne’s west.